Man Charged for Coughing at Police, Claiming He Had Covid Symptoms

-Jones, of no fixed abode, appeared before Medway Magistrates’ Court on Wednesday 22 April and was remanded in custody to appear again on Friday 1 May.
+David Jones, who has no fixed address, appeared before Medway Magistrates’ Court on Wednesday 22 April.
+He was remanded in custody and is due back in court on Friday 1 May.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.